-How does one optimize pages for MSN, given that they use a machine-based ranking system to rank results and return results to visitors?
+How does one optimize pages for MSN, given that they use a machine-based ranking system for ranking search results and returning results to visitors?

 Query independent ranking

-In this paper, we show there are a number of simple url or pagebased features that significantly outperform PageRank (for the purposes of statically ranking Web pages) despite ignoring the structure of the Web.
+In this paper, we show there are several simple URL or page-based features that significantly outperform PageRank (to statically rank Web pages) despite ignoring the structure of the Web.

 We combine these and other static features using machine learning to achieve a ranking system that is significantly better than PageRank (in pairwise agreement with human labels).

-One benefit mentioned from this result is that it would be harder for people to manipulate search results because static ranking is based upon a large number of factors on a page, rather than relying as much upon the number of links to a page, in a system that uses something like pagerank.
-And the learning nature of the system used to rank pages can enable features that are being manipulated to carry less weight, or be ignored completely.
+One benefit mentioned from this result is that it would be harder for people to manipulate search results because a static ranking search results are based upon a large number of factors on a page, rather than relying as much upon the number of links to a page, in a system that uses something like PageRank.
+And the learning nature of the system used for ranking search results can enable features that are being manipulated to carry less weight or be ignored completely.